404-html/page-x-of-365/README.md

 68. [Jack Stauber - HiLo](https://www.last.fm/music/Jack+Stauber/HiLo)

-    This is not my kind of album, it felt too boring for me, sorry.
-I felt it's good, but it's not the kind of music I like.
+    This is not my kind of album, sorry.

+    For me, it felt too boring and trying to be funny at the same time.
+I felt it’s a good album, but my kind of music.